danielchristiancazares/freespace2/docs/VULKAN_PIPELINE_MANAGEMENT.md

 **Audience**: Developers working on the Vulkan rendering backend or integrating new rendering features.

 **Prerequisites**: Familiarity with Vulkan concepts (pipelines, descriptor sets, render passes) and the FSO graphics abstraction layer.
+The engine requires **Vulkan 1.4** as the minimum supported version.

 ---